 1. Walking into a car dealership, you'd pay $395.00 and drive away in this new 2-seater Saxon Runabout:

 2. You'd send a letter with a 2-cent stamp.

-3. Headlines would tell about the terrible human cost of twenty-six major World War I battles throughout 1916.
+3. Reading the newspaper headlines, you would learn about the terrible human cost of twenty-six major World War I battles throughout 1916.

-5. You probably wouldn't have a telephone, though.
+You probably wouldn't have a telephone in your dream home, though.
 Only 8% of households had one.

 April 12, 1916: Celebrating a Very Good Day

-Born on April 12, Beverly's life has always been influenced by libraries and books.
-Living on a farm in Yamhill, Oregon, her community was too small to have a library.
-Her mother arranged for books to be brought in and acted as the librarian to give area children, and especially her daughter, the love of reading.
-What a gift this turned out to be for Beverly and everyone who loves to read!
+After her birth on April 12, Beverly lived on a farm in Yamhill, Oregon.
+Her community was too small to have a library.
+But as Beverly grew older, her mother arranged for books to be brought in and acted as the librarian to give area children, and especially her daughter, the love of reading.

 The author's website relates that after the family moved to Portland, Beverly had a difficult time with reading at her new urban school.
 This experience gave her "sympathy for the problems of struggling readers" and became one of the turning points in her life, influencing the way she would later write for children.